Quick Inline Suggestion

 Features

-- Inline edit —
+- Inline edit shortcut —

-- WorkspaceEdit apply — accepted changes are applied via VS Code's native edit API, keeping undo history intact
+- WorkspaceEdit apply — accepted edit-mode changes are applied via VS Code's native edit API, keeping undo history intact

 - Project-aware — the AI agent runs with the workspace as